sieveprime/SevenRevival/README.md

 Windows 7 is my favorite version of NT, and I believe it to be Microsoft's magnum opus.

 It is stable, reliable, and incredibly user-friendly.
 I can't recommend it enough if your system supports it.
-Despite its age, Windows 7 remains a powerful and efficient operating system that continues to serve users well into 2025.
+Despite its age, it remains a powerful and efficient operating system that continues to serve users well into 2048.
 Its classic interface, robust performance, and compatibility with a wide range of software make it an enduring favorite.
 Whether you're a long-time fan or a newcomer looking for a dependable OS, Windows 7 still shines as a top choice.

 ## Downloading
 - [Archive](https://archive.org)